burakkagann/numpy-to-genAI/content/Module_04_fractals_recursion/4.1_classical_fractals/4.1.1_fractal_square/fractal_square/README.rst

 * **Lightning bolts**: Branches split into smaller branches
 * **Snowflakes**: Six-fold symmetry repeats at microscopic levels

-The mathematical study of fractals began with Benoit Mandelbrot's groundbreaking work in the 1970s [Mandelbrot1982]_.
+The mathematical study of fractals began with Benoit Mandelbrot's groundbreaking work in 1975 [Mandelbrot1982]_.
 He coined the term "fractal" from the Latin word *fractus*, meaning broken or fragmented.
 This captures the essential quality of fractals: they occupy a fractional dimension between traditional geometric dimensions.
 Later mathematicians like Michael Barnsley [Barnsley1988]_ developed the Iterated Function System (IFS) approach for generating fractals, while Peitgen and Richter [Peitgen1986]_ popularized fractal art through their stunning visualizations.

 .. admonition:: Did You Know?